Ankan-Dastider/BanglaSignLanguage/README.md

 Please cite if you use this dataset for any research work:

-DOI: 10.1109/WIECON-ECE48653.2019.9019931
+@INPROCEEDINGS{9019931,
+  author={F. {Sadik} and M. R. {Subah} and A. G. {Dastider} and S. A. {Moon} and S. S. {Ahbab} and S. A. {Fattah}}, booktitle={2019 IEEE International WIE Conference on Electrical and Computer Engineering (WIECON-ECE)}, title={Bangla Sign Language Recognition with Skin Segmentation and Binary Masking}, year={2019}, volume={}, number={}, pages={1-5},}

-Sadik, F., Subah, M.R., Dastider, A.G., Moon, S.A., Ahbab, S.S. and Fattah, S.A., 2019, November.
-Bangla Sign Language Recognition with Skin Segmentation and Binary Masking.
-In 2019 IEEE International WIE Conference on Electrical and Computer Engineering (WIECON-ECE) (pp. 1-5).
-IEEE.
+F. Sadik, M. R. Subah, A. G. Dastider, S. A. Moon, S. S. Ahbab and S. A. Fattah, "Bangla Sign Language Recognition with Skin Segmentation and Binary Masking," 2019 IEEE International WIE Conference on Electrical and Computer Engineering (WIECON-ECE), Bangalore, India, 2019, pp. 1-5, doi: 10.1109/WIECON-ECE48653.2019.9019931.